f5devcentral/f5-agility-labs-waf/docs/waf301/module3/lab2.rst

       "description": "Add 403 to Allowed Response Codes."
     }

-.. note:: For the purposes of this lab, in order to avoid copy/paste errors, we have the script configured to build an entire new policy definition file rather than copy and paste just the modifications section
+.. note:: For the purposes of this lab, in order to avoid copy/paste errors, we have the script configured to build an entirely new policy definition file rather than copy and paste just the modifications section

 3.2.3 Update original WAF Policy JSON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~